doyoktana/fitieproject/README.md

 ## Mobile Development
 - Create the wireframe using Figma
--

 ## Deployment
-All deployment files are saved in `fitieproject/fitie-ml/deploy`
+All deployment files are saved in [deploy folder](https://github.com/doyoktana/fitieproject/tree/main/fitie-ml/deploy).